etghcircle/ETGH/README.md

 ## A Note

 This isn't a product.
-It's four people keeping their story somewhere safe — and letting a little of it out into the world.
+It's three people keeping their story somewhere safe — and letting a little of it out into the world.